garrett-laroy-johnson/chaosmotic-systems-wiki/README.md

 Cool!
 You're done.
 You are set up to edit.
 Open Obsidian, make changes, and see them reflected on the Quartz webpage.
 Follow the instructions below to make your changes public.

 ## Editing Workflow
 Already installed and stepped away?
 Made some changes are ready to make them public?
-Here's how to get back into your flow.
-Changes will appear on the public website only ager your successfully run `npx quartz sync`.
-Sync before you make changes.
-Sync after you make changes.
+Here's how to get back into your flow. **Important: Always pull updates before editing and push your changes when done.**

 ### Before Editing
-1. As a matter of habit, everytime you open Obsidian, you should also open terminal.
+1. As a matter of habit, every time you open Obsidian, you should also open terminal.
 2. Enter `cd chaosmotic-systems-wiki`.
-3. Run the command `npx quartz sync`.
-This will synchonize the materials on your local machine with the version on GitHub which is shared by the class. **Sync before you make changes.
-Sync after you make changes.**
+3. **Get the latest changes from your classmates:** Run `git pull origin v4`
-4. When complete, run `npx quartz build --serve`.
+4. **Start the preview server:** Run `npx quartz build --serve`
-5. Open your browser and navigate to [http://localhost:8080]([url](http://localhost:8080)) to see a preview of the site that reflects your local changes.
+5. Open your browser and navigate to [http://localhost:8080](http://localhost:8080) to see a preview of the site that reflects your local changes.

 Go back to Obsidian and add your content.
 You will see the work previewed as a local server in the browser.

-### Uploading
+### Publishing Your Changes
-Upload often.
-This will take your changes and synchronize them to the remote server attached to the public domain.
+When you're ready to share your work with the class:

-1. Now that we've made some changes we want to make public, return to your terminal window.
-Type `ctrl + c` to stop the local webserver.
+1. **Stop the local server:** In your terminal window, type `Ctrl + C` to stop the local webserver.
+2. **Check what you've changed:** Run `git status` to see your modified files
+3. **Add your changes:** Run `git add .` to stage all your changes
+4. **Commit with a message:** Run `git commit -m "Add article about [describe your topic]"` (replace with your actual topic)
+5. **Push to share:** Run `git push origin v4`

-2. Run `npx quartz sync`.
-Your changes should soon be live.
-You can double check that this was successful by going to the GitHub page and looking at the `content` directory.
-Your files should be present there.
+Your changes should now be live!
+You can verify by checking the GitHub page and looking at the `content` directory.

+## Troubleshooting Common Issues

+### Permission Errors
+If you get an error when pushing, it may be because:
+- You haven't logged into your GitHub account: Make sure you completed `gh auth login`
-Note: If you get an error, it may be because you have not logged into your GitHub account and gotten privleges.
-You will need to login to your account in the Termainl, and also need to have communicated your GitHub ID to the course TA who will add you as a collaborator on the repository (you will need to confirm this in an email).
+- You don't have collaborator privileges: Communicate your GitHub username to the course TA who will add you as a collaborator (you'll need to accept the email invitation)

+### Merge Conflicts
+If you see a message about "merge conflicts" when pulling:
+1. **Don't panic!** This happens when you and a classmate edited the same file
+2. Open the conflicted file in Obsidian or a text editor
+3. Look for sections marked with `<<<<<<<`, `=======`, and `>>>>>>>`
+4. Decide which version to keep (yours, theirs, or a combination)
+5. Remove the conflict markers and save the file
+6. Run `git add .` then `git commit -m "Resolve merge conflict"`
+7. Continue with `git push origin v4`

+### "Your branch is behind" Messages
+If git says your branch is behind:
+1. Run `git pull origin v4` to get the latest changes
+2. If there are no conflicts, proceed normally
+3. If there are conflicts, follow the merge conflict steps above

+### Emergency Reset
+If things get really messed up and you want to start fresh:
+1. **Backup your new content files first!** Copy them somewhere safe
+2. Run `git reset --hard origin/v4` to reset to the latest version
+3. Copy your backed-up files back into the content folder
+4. Follow the normal workflow to add and commit them